 - The calf muscle is thin in one or both legs.

 - The foot bones and ankle joints aren’t normal.

 How do you know if your baby has clubfoot?

-Sometimes, your health care provider may see that your baby has clubfoot before birth using ultrasound.
-An ultrasound uses sound waves and a computer screen to show a picture of your baby inside the womb.
-Even though clubfoot can’t be treated until your baby is born, knowing about it while you’re pregnant may help you plan ahead for treatment.
+Sometimes your health care provider may see that your baby has clubfoot before birth on an ultrasound.
+Ultrasound is a prenatal test that uses sound waves and a computer screen to show a picture of your baby inside the womb.
+Even though clubfoot can’t be treated until your baby is born, knowing about it while you’re pregnant may help you plan for your baby’s treatment after birth.

 How is clubfoot treated?

 Your baby may have a team of health care providers who treat clubfoot.
 The team may include:

 - A pediatric orthopedist.
 This doctor treats bone and joint problems in babies and children.